ankane/searchkick/README.md

 results.response
 ```

 **Note:** By default, Elasticsearch and OpenSearch [limit paging](#deep-paging) to the first 10,000 results for performance.
-With Elasticsearch 7 and OpenSearch, this applies to the total count as well.
+This applies to the total count as well.

 ### Boosting